dortania/OpenCore-Legacy-Patcher/docs/TROUBLESHOOTING.md

 Because of this, we recommend placing a USB 2.0/3.0 hub between your devices and the port on the Mac Pro.
 UHCI and EHCI cannot both be used at once, so using a USB hub will always force the EHCI controller on.

 * Alternatively, you can try cold starting the hardware and see if macOS recognizes the UHCI controller properly

+## Stuck on "Less than a minute remaining..."

+A common area for systems to get "stuck", namely for units that are missing the `AES` CPU instruction/older mobile hardware.
+During this stange a lot of heavy cryptography is performed, which can make systems appear to be stuck when in reality they are working quite hard to finish up the installation.

+Be patient at this stage, do not manually reboot your machine.
+This will break the installation and require you to reinstall.